Couple discussing the benefits and challenges of a relationship break.

 3. Risk of Drifting Apart: A temporary break might unintentionally become a permanent distance without a plan.
 This is especially true if partners use this break to explore new romantic connections outside the relationship.

-Signs That a Break Might be Beneficial
+Signs That a Relationship Break Might be Beneficial

 1. Frequent Arguments: If disagreements have become the norm rather than the exception, a pause might help.